VinaLx/VinaLx.github.io/_posts/2018-11-28-haskell-lens-1.md

 Interestingly enough, one thing we observed above is that `(r, b)` is actually a functor with respect to `b`.
 Why does that matter?
 Because now `(r, b) -> (r, t)` suddenly becomes a functor operation (`fmap`), which indicates that what we don't really have to break down the tuple `(r, b)` to get the final result, we just care about the `b -> t` part of it.

-Another flaw of this abstraction is, as the type name suggest, it's a setter **and** a getter.
+Another problem of this abstraction is, as the type name suggest, it's a setter **and** a getter.
 But it's not very often we want them both **simultaneously**.
 When we're calling "get", we don't need the setter at all, when we're calling "set", we don't need the getter at all.

 ### GetOrSet